merovex-press/stranded-series/series/books/0101-discovery/003-ephraim-finds-refuge-in-smithytown.md

 Ephraim held his hands out.

 The smith grabbed the hand, and turned it palm up and back to palm down.
 "Not a dandy's hands.
 I'll give you that.
-Not quite rough, but not danty."
+Not quite rough, but not dainty."

 "As I said, I 'prentised under my father.
 He wanted something better of me and my brother.
 Don't let my attire deceive you.
 I can do just about everything you need."